ENERGY - CARBOHYDRATE - SUGARS - FAT - SATURATED FAT - FIBRE - PROTEIN - SALT

-This is the amount of energy that the food will give you when you eat it, and is measured either in calories (kcal) or joules (kJ).
+This is the amount of energy that the food will provide when you eat it, and is measured either in calories (kcal) or joules (kJ).

 Many food labels give figures for a food’s fat content, but some food labels also break the figures down into these different types of fat: saturates, monounsaturates and polyunsaturates.